-- Verify users' access to fields by checking field accessibility. - Customize search layouts to set the fields that appear in search results, in lookup dialog search results, and in the key lists on tab home pages. - Note: Roll-up summary and formula fields are read-only on detail pages and not available on edit pages.
+- Verify users' access to fields by checking field accessibility. - Customize search layouts to set the fields that appear in search results, in lookup dialog search results, and in the key lists on tab home pages.
+To hide a field that's not protected by field-level security, omit it from the layout. - Note: Roll-up summary and formula fields are read-only on detail pages and not available on edit pages.
 They can also be visible to users even though they reference fields that your users can't see.
 Universally required fields appear on edit pages regardless of field-level security.